 Hire a Wilderness Guide.

 A trip to Schroon Lake during the fall season wouldn't be complete without a scenic outdoor excursion.
 Hire a licensed wilderness guide to share the region's best kept secrets and show you the ropes.
 For great day hikes, check out the State Forest Preserve Land and the Pharaoh Wilderness and Hoffman Notch Wilderness areas.
 Mt.
-Severance offers a short hike into Gull Pond, while Pharaoh Mt. or Macomb offer longer, more challenging climbs.
-Others include Spectacle Pond, Bailey Pond, Marion Pond, Crane Pond, Goose Pond, Big Pond and North Pond.
+Severance offers a short hike into Gull Pond, while Pharaoh Mountain or Macomb offer longer, more challenging climbs.
+Others include Spectacle Pond, Bailey Pond, Marion Pond, Crane Pond, Goose Pond, Big Pond, and North Pond.
 Grab a map and hit the trail!